stellardropthebeat/swe/README.md

 - Database(Mariadb)
 - IDE with python installed

 ### Installing software and launch application
-Step 1: Install Docker, MariaDB and finish the set up.
+Step 1: Install Docker, MariaDB and finish the set-up.

-Step 2: Clone this github to your repository.
+Step 2: Clone this GitHub to your repository.

 Step 3: Make sure your current workspace is in directory ***homework1***